Hoop is a popular app to make new friends on online all around the world.

 When setting up a profile, we ask for a date of birth that can’t be changed to separate the 13 to 17 years old from the 18 years old and above, meaning that adults can’t see teenagers’ profiles and vice versa.

-Users on Hoop can ask the profiles they like for their Snapchat username.
+Users on Hoop can send the profiles they like a friend request.

 • decline.
 Nothing happens.

-Users on Hoop maintain control over their Snapchat username.
+Users on Hoop maintain control over the users they want to be friend with.

 Like with all digital media, there are risks of being exposed to inappropriate content that breaks our Community Guidelines.